DBOwinnings/TrollGodCC-v1.5.4-Source-Code/README.md

 **BREAKING NEWS: TROLLGOD GETS SPLASHED BY A NON-CODER 🤯🤯🤯**

-I am not sure if the whole source is buildable quite yet but it's all of it; hopefully somebody considers making a full buildable version for this client.
+I am not sure if the whole source is buildable quite yet but it's all of it; if so, hopefully somebody considers making a full buildable version for this client.

 **DBOwinnings out <3**